 Robot management is performed on the Users page and involves enabling automatic robot creation for the desired user identity.
 The robot is automatically created according to your settings.
-Robot management is done automatically: you enable automatic robot creation option at user level, define its execution settings and authentication credentials, and a floating is automatically created according to the configuration you made.
+Robot management is done automatically: you enable automatic robot creation option at the user level, define its execution settings and authentication credentials, and a floating is automatically created according to the configuration you made.

 UiPath Robot has access to whatever processes exist in the folders the user (and machine for unattended) has access to.

 Automatic robot management can be configured for directory users or directory groups as well.
 The automatic robot provisioning setting for a directory group that's added to Orchestrator is inherited by any user that is a member of that AD group.
 Robot auto-provisioning is only valid for attended robots.